sbruegel/VuLoader/README.md

 ## API

-The script creates if it gets loaded an global variable called `VuLoader`.
-Here you find all exposed function you can use later.
+The script creates, if it is loaded, an global variable called `VuLoader`.
+Here you find all exposed function you can later use.
 It is similar like THREE.js integration of Studio!

 ### getFile(url)